buuchs/wordpress-webpack-starter-kit/README.md

  When you don't have shell access but you can sftp into the server.

  Use rsync to deploy your files/directories to you production server.

+## TO DO's

+1. Setup a server with live reload.
+2. Setup a production build script
+3. Setup up image compression.
+4. Reformat code style